filecoin-project/specs-actors/docs/post-mortem-jan-21.md

 Community contributor [@zgfzgf](https://github.com/zgfzgf) reported the issue to us on 23 October 2020.

 There were no instances of this error being exploited.
 We quietly mitigated the issue in the release of Lotus 1.1.3 Nov 13 2020, by changing the VerifyConsensusFault syscall implementation to require the offending blocks’ signers to be the worker key of the receiving actor.
 An exploitation at this point would have caused a fork between participants running 1.1.3 and earlier versions.
-The mitigation was considered to be in effect only after Lotus 1.2 was released, which included the network version 7 upgrade (code released Nov 18th 2020 and network upgrade at epoch 265200), and thus forced all participants to be running code containing the workaround.
+The mitigation was considered to be fully in effect only after Lotus 1.2 was released, which included the network version 7 upgrade (code released Nov 18th 2020 and network upgrade at epoch 265200), and thus forced all participants to be running code containing the workaround.

 We implemented the public fix implemented in [#1314](https://github.com/filecoin-project/specs-actors/pull/1314) on 3 December 2020, which will be launched into the network with actors v3 (estimated early March 2021).